Parlez-vous français ?: Background

+Conception

-The song was composed and produced by the same team who had written the duo's breakthrough single "Yes Sir, I Can Boogie" and the follow-ups "Sorry, I'm a Lady" and "Darling", the Germans Rolf Soja and Frank Dostal, with Peter Zentner(also lyrics).
+"Parlez-vous français ?" was composed by Rolf Soja with lyrics by Frank Dostal and Peter Zentner, the same team that composed and produced Baccara's breakthrough single "Yes Sir, I Can Boogie" and the follow-ups "Sorry, I'm a Lady", and "Darling".

 The song is an up-tempo disco duet, with the singers describing the importance of speaking French – described as "the language of love and summer".
 One of them at least has recently been on holiday and required a working knowledge of that language in order to have a holiday romance.